What is Stem Cell Therapy?

 How do you get the stem cells?

 There are two methods of obtaining adult stem cells for use, one is from one's own fat and one from bone.
-For stem cells from bone, the area of skin over the side of the iliac crest, an area near the belt line is numbed.
+For stem cells from bone, the area of skin over the side of the iliac crest, an area near the belt line is first numbed.
 Once the skin is numbed, the deeper structures are also anesthetized including the surface of the bone where a needle is then gently introduced.
 The clinician then samples a small quantity of blood from the bone marrow (know as "Bone Marrow Aspirate Concentrate").
 This is then "spun down" in a special centrifuge to isolate and concentrate the stem cells along with other important substances for healing.
-This simple procedure, done entirely in the office on the same visit, can obtain hundreds of thousands of stem cells which can then be precisely injected back into the problem area.
-This begins the bodies own repair process.
+This procedure, done entirely in the office on the same visit, can obtain hundreds of thousands of stem cells which can then be precisely injected back into the problem area thus stimulating the bodies own repair process.

 The second method of obtaining stem cells is through the process of sampling a small amount of abdominal fat in a "mini-liposuction" type procedure.
 Fat is a rich source of stem cells and can be minimally processed in a way to obtain a composite of tissue and cells that include adult stem cells.
 Much like the bone procedure, the concentrated material is then injected into the area of tissue damage such as the knee, hip or the spine to help reduce pain and improve function.
 These injections are done using real-time ultrasound and x-ray imaging (fluoroscopy) to guide the stem cell placement with pinpoint accuracy.